valerian-chen/valerian.hall-chen.com/career.md

 #### Institute of High Performance Computing, A*STAR (2021 &ndash; present)
-*Scientist*
+*Group Manager, Plasma Physics \& Energy*
+*Technical Lead, A\*STAR Fusion Taskforce*

-I am orchestrating A\*STAR's entry into fusion energy research.
+Our group covers topics from developing fusion energy to simulating urban environments.
+I am also orchestrating A\*STAR's entry into fusion energy research.
 Current personal research efforts are primarily in radiofrequency and microwaves for burning plasmas, which spans diagnostics to heating and current drive.

 I am chairperson of the Deployed Committee, A\*STAR Scholar's Network.
 We organise networking and career events for returning scholars, among other things.